AtchayaVarshini/WETHER-API/README.md

 🔍 Project Description
 This project is a simple and effective Weather Forecast Application developed using Python.
 It fetches real-time weather data using the OpenWeatherMap API and displays weather conditions such as temperature, humidity, and description for a given city.

-This project was developed as part of my learning and practice during my internship in Data Science/Full Stack Development.
+This project was developed as part of my learning and practice during my internship in Python Programming.
 It demonstrates my skills in:

 Working with APIs and JSON data